sasanikolic90/tmgmt_ckeditor/README.md

 - testing
 - real users feedback

-Also note that some of the “not-working” issues listed above are not on my side; either they are out based on tmgmt_memory or TMGMT.
+Also note that some of the "what needs work" and “not-working” issues listed above are not on my side; either they are out of scope for my GSoC project or based on tmgmt_memory/TMGMT.

 When altogether will be fully functional, this module will be merged into TMGMT.